 For children who are already writing in cursive, here's a college-ruled sewn composition notebook by Top Flight.

 The 84 Revised Phonogram Cards

 You will need the 84 Phonogram Cards that incorporate the changes that have been discussed.
-They are currently available as a PDF download of 14 front pages and 14 back pages with six cards per page.
-You can purchase the PDF from Lulu.com for $6.95.
+Previously available as a paid PDF download of 14 front pages and 14 back pages with six cards per page, you can now download the PDF for free below.
 Once downloaded, you can print them on card stock and cut them apart on the cut lines.
-When you get to Lulu.com, you can use the "Preview" feature located below the PDF cover to view the entire set of flash cards

 PDF of Recoded Ayres List

 This list will be useful for checking your own coding process until you have it down pat:

 On the next page, Children's Literature, I list some of the books recommended for early use in The Writing Road to Reading so that you can get started more easily and without having to first encounter some of the obstacles that I encountered when going through the list of recommended literature in the book.